-If successful, a Funding Agreement will need to be signed by the applicant's signing authority and the First Peoples' Cultural Council.
+If successful, a Funding Agreement will need to be signed by the organization's signing authority and the First Peoples' Cultural Council.
 The agreement will outline all the obligations of the grant, including the submission of the following reports:

-- Interim Report This report will include a narrative update on the program and an expense summary spanning the period of September 1, 2023 December 31, 2023.
-This report will be completed via the FPCC Grant Portal and is due on January 31, 2023. - Final Report This report will include a detailed narrative summary of the program's outcomes and an expense summary spanning the entire project term (September 1, 2023 August 31, 2024).
-This report will be completed via the FPCC Grant Portal and is due on September 30, 2024.
+- Interim Report This report will include a narrative update on the program and an expense summary spanning the first 6 months of the project.
+This report will be completed via the FPCC Grant Portal. - Final Report This report will include a detailed narrative summary of the program's outcomes and an expense summary spanning the entire project term.
+This report will be completed via the FPCC Grant Portal. - Reporting timelines to be confirmed in early spring 2024.